-Everyone involved in the day to day running of the Centre will receive appropriate instruction on how to operate under the terms of Safe Operating Procedures.
-There is always a risk when children and young people come into contact with each other, but we are doing everything possible to minimise any risk.
+Everyone involved in the day to day running of the Centre has received appropriate instruction on how to operate under the terms of Safe Operating Procedures.
+There is always a risk when children and young people come into contact with each other but we are doing everything possible to minimise any risk.
 We will constantly update our procedures to take account of any changes in Government or Local Authority guidance.

 We aim to work in partnership with all and trust that everyone understands and follows these Safe Operating Procedures.